freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/01-responsive-web-design/applied-visual-design/adjust-the-height-of-an-element-using-the-height-property.md

 ---
 id: 587d7791367417b2b2512ab5
-title: Ajusta la altura de un elemento utilizando la propiedad height
+title: Adjust the Height of an Element Using the height Property
 challengeType: 0
 videoUrl: 'https://scrimba.com/c/cEDaDTN'
 forumTopicId: 301034